Caulanthus amplexicaulis

 Caulanthus amplexicaulis is a species of flowering plant in the family Brassicaceae known by the common name claspingleaf wild cabbage.

 It is endemic to California, where it grows on open slopes in the Transverse Ranges and Outer South California Coast Ranges.

 Description

-Caulanthus amplexicaulis is an annual herb that produces a slender erect stem with flat, oval leaves clasping it toward the base.
+Caulanthus amplexicaulis is an annual herb growing up to 44 in tall.

 The bulbous purple flower forms a rounded pouch which opens at the top, with the narrow petal tips reflexed back.
 The outer petal tips are deep purple; the inner tips are much lighter and can be nearly white.